Ladderax

 Ladderax is a modular shelving and storage system created by Robert Heal in 1964 for Staples of Cricklewood, London.
 It is an example of Mid-Century modern design.

 Heal was influenced by the work of the "Danish school".
-This mid-century Scandinavian design movement was largely about reinterpreting simple, linear shapes from Georgian and Shaker pieces, and making them “straighter”.
+This mid-century Scandinavian design movement was largely about reinterpreting simple, linear shapes from Georgian and Shaker pieces, and making them "straighter".

-The Ladderax System consists of a number of upright ladders, supporting shelves and cabinets.
-These are fixed by resting on steel support rods, hooked on to the rungs of the ladders.
+The Ladderax System comprises a series of upright ladders, supporting shelves, and cabinets.
+These are fixed by resting on steel support rods, which are hooked onto the rungs of the ladders.
 They fit into grooves under the shelves and cabinets.
-This allows easily assembly and flexibility.
+This allows easy assembly and flexibility.
 Ladderax does not require any permanent fixing to a wall, because it self-supports.